Search results

 What is it?

-Learn More About Custom Attribute: For detailed examples of using custom attributes in dashboard, refer to Custom Attribute Usage.
+Learn More About Custom Attribute: For detailed examples of configure and using custom attributes in dashboard, refer to Custom Attribute Usage.

 In this scenario, two users access the same dashboard with different databases sharing the same schema.
 We configured a custom attribute with the database name DB1 in the data source connection of the Bold BI server.
 In embedding, we dynamically assign a different database, DB2, using the embed_custom_attribute parameter, and the dashboard is rendered with the specified database details.